The latest Global Peace Index has just named the most dangerous countries in the world.

 - International relations

-11 Most Dangerous Countries in the World
+17 Most Dangerous Countries in the World

 #1.
 Afghanistan

 More than two decades of war have taken a toll on the country, leaving it with one of the lowest Human Development Indices in the world.
-The ongoing conflict has also resulted in high levels of violence and insecurity, with civilians often bearing the brunt.

 The Afghan government is also plagued by corruption, which has made it difficult to provide basic services and improve the country’s infrastructure.